Sindhu17-k/classroom-summarizer-gen-AI/README.md

-# classroom-summarizer-gen-AI
+# Classroom-summarizer-gen-AI
- smart assistant that helps students understand and revise lectures bY
+  A Smart assistant that helps students understand and revise lectures by;
 -  Bullet point summaries
 -  Flashcards (Q&A format)
 -  Mind maps of key concepts